English Language Learning

 The Quetzal Route is both a study program and an adventure trip.
 During the course of the trip, participants complete a program of academic activities designed by the Universidad Complutense in Madrid.

-The Ministry of Education and Science of Spain (MEPSYD), through an agreement with the Education Authorities in the Autonomous Regions will offer 1300 grants in 2009.
+The Ministry of Education, through an agreement with the Education Authorities in the Autonomous Regions will offer over 2000 scholarships for Language and Culture Assistants in schools in Spain for 2014-15.
 Assistants will have the opportunity to learn about the Spanish language and culture and use their experience upon their return to the United States or Canada, thus helping to develop cultural understanding between the citizens of Spain and the United States of America and Canada.
 At the same time, the program provides Spanish students and teachers of English an opportunity to broaden and increase their knowledge of the English language and North American culture through interaction with native speakers.

 Spanish Ministry of Education